ekinsipahi/blockchain/bsc-token/README.md

 ## Next token - an airdropable token fully implemented. with 100% unit test coverage!
 [NEXT TOKEN] is a blockchain project that [is currently being developed and will get published on mainnet].

-Getting Started
+### Getting Started
-Prerequisites
+### Prerequisites
 Before you begin, make sure you have Node.js and npm installed.

-Installing MetaMask
+### Installing MetaMask
 To interact with our blockchain project, you'll need to install MetaMask.
-Follow the instructions on the official website to install MetaMask for your preferred browser.
+Follow the instructions on the official website to install MetaMask for your preferred browser.<br>

 [How to install metamask?](https://www.youtube.com/watch?v=OJqaZRpRqXM)

-Airdrop Information
+### Airdrop Information
 In this project, we conduct airdrops to distribute tokens.
 If you are unfamiliar with airdrops, you can learn more about them on this YouTube video.
 [What is an airdrop?]([https://www.youtube.com/watch?v=OJqaZRpRqXM](https://www.youtube.com/watch?v=rzAO5MhtRxU))